Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Control-Plane Evaluation

 The cost depends linearly on the path length, since a longer path involves more assets that are split off from assets listed in the market.
-The transaction fees are approximately \num{0.02} USD per hop, resulting in a total cost of \num{0.31} USD for a path with 16 hops.
-Compared to transaction fees on, e.g., Ethereum where the average transaction fees are \num{13.38} USD\footnote{Average transaction fee on 2023-12-15, from \url{https://etherscan.io/chart/avg-txfee-usd}} this is extremely cheap, and compares favorably even to centralized payment providers such as Paypal or Square, which charge a percentage of the price plus a fee of \num{0.49} and \num{0.30} USD, respectively~\cite{creditcardfees}.
+The transaction fees are approximately \num{0.038} USD per hop, resulting in a total cost of \num{0.60} USD for a path with 16 hops.
+Compared to transaction fees on, e.g., Ethereum where the average transaction fees are \num{8.16} USD\footnote{30-day trailing average transaction fee on 2024-04-18, from \url{https://etherscan.io/chart/avg-txfee-usd}} this is extremely cheap, and compares favorably even to centralized payment providers such as Paypal or Square, which charge a percentage of the price plus a fee of \num{0.49} and \num{0.30} USD, respectively~\cite{creditcardfees}.
 Importantly, most of the transaction fees are later refunded to the ASes during the redemption of the reservation.
 Thus, the fees can be partially priced in to the asset listings on the marketplace.

-\paragraph{End-to-end Latency} \Cref{fig:e2e_timing} shows the end-to-end latency for atomically buying reservations for a full path.
+\para{End-to-end Latency} \Cref{fig:e2e_timing} shows the end-to-end latency for atomically buying reservations for a full path.
 The measurements are run 100 times for each path length.
-The request time describes the latency from the point at which the buyer initiates the purchase until the purchase transaction has been executed.
-The response time measures the latency from the execution of the purchase transaction until the buyer has received the reservation information from all ASes on the path.
-Note that the responses from the ASes can make use of Sui's fast path, which lowers the latency significantly, whereas the purchase transaction interacts with a shared object (namely the marketplace), which requires going through consensus.
-The latency is largely independent of the length of the path with an overall latency of less than 3 seconds in 83\% of our measurements.
+The request time describes the latency between initiating the purchase and the finalization of the purchase transaction.
+The response time measures the latency from that point until the buyer has received the reservation information from all on-path ASes.
+The responses make use of Sui's fast path, which lowers the latency significantly, whereas the purchase transaction interacts with a shared object (namely the marketplace), which requires going through consensus.
+The latency is largely independent of the length of the path with a total latency of less than 3 seconds in 83\% of our measurements.